 This is the case when people unjustly think they see a causal relationship between two events and underpins this merely on the observation that both events (and only those) occurred.

 9. Group polarization

-Group polarization occurs when people entering a group discussion where they develop a more extreme opinion or position than their initial standpoint.
+Group polarization occurs when people enter a group discussion where they develop a more extreme opinion or position than their initial standpoint.
 When jury members in a trial for example, do not quite trust a suspect from the start, the chances are that their distrust increases during the jury’s deliberations.
-In short: people amplify each other’s arguments and in doing so confirm the initial opinion.
+In short: people amplify each other’s arguments and in doing so confirm their initial opinion.

 10. The majority opinion

 One third of people simply side with the (erroneous) view of the majority, even if they have seen with their own eyes that this view is not correct.

 Senior managers operating at the top of the organization are probably most susceptible to these types of errors because the information intended for the top level of the organization is often – due to its diversity – much more difficult to interpret.
 In addition, managers are usually busy, often interrupted and their work is highly fragmented.
 See also our post: The 5 Biggest Benefits of Analytics for Managers and Knowledge Workers.